wjclavell/BidBall_frontend/planning_directory/planning_worksheet.md

 #### MVP

-- Pull data using sportspagefeeds api (or another equivalent)
+- Pull data using 'The Rundown' api (or another equivalent)
 - Show today's current games (only baseball for MVP)
 - Virtual currency that increases & decreases
 - Games and results update